PSebastian96/pjt3-NoiseAudit/README.md

     - Was used to store the repository and files for the project.

 2. Codeanywhere - [https://codeanywhere.com]
-    - was used as code editor for the project.
+    - Was used as code editor for the project.

 <hr>